kstenerud/concise-encoding/cte-specification.md

 ### Decimal Floating Point

-Represents ieee754 decimal floating point values with widths from 32 to 128 bits.
+Represents ieee754 decimal floating point values in widths from 32 to 128 bits.
 Decimal floating point values are typically used in financial applications where emulation of decimal rounding is necessary.
-Negative values are prefixed with a dash `-`.
-The radix character is `.`.
+Supports exponential notation using `e`.
+Negative values are prefixed with a dash `-`, and the radix character is `.`.

 Decimal floating point values are differentiated from binary floating point values by adding a `d` suffix.